 Use Prepayments for costs to be spread evenly in the Profit and Loss rather than expensed upfront.

-Interest on Loans should link to the relevant liability account, not directly to bank (unless it's an interest only loan).
+Interest on Loans should link to the relevant liability account, not directly to bank (unless it's an interest-only loan).

 When in doubt, it’s safest to link to the bank account.